France, Itinerary

 Le Shaker

-Sitting on Amboise’s L’ile d’Or in the Loire River, Le Shaker is worth checking out for a nightcap at the very least.
-The reason for this is because of the stunning views Le Shaker offers of the bridge and Château d’Amboise from the island.
+Sitting on Amboise’s L’ile d’Or in the Loire River, Le Shaker is worth checking out for a drink and a meal.
+The reason for this is because of the stunning views Le Shaker offers of the bridge and Château d’Amboise.

-Le Shaker is open during daylight hours if you can’t visit at night.
-However, you should really try to visit at night if possible.
-The château is lit up in the evening creating a fairytale scene for you to admire while sipping on a wine.
+And they can do that for good reason.
+Le Shaker is open throughout the day, but you should really try to visit at night if possible.
+The château is lit up in the evening creating a fairytale scene for you to admire while sipping on some wine.
 It’s a wonderful way to end a day in Amboise.

-This is one of my favorite ways to see new places as long as time and weather cooperate.
-It may be just a quick view, but you get to see so much more of the area than you otherwise would.
+Morning runs are one of my favorite ways to see new places.
+It may be just a quick look, but you get to see so much more of the area with far fewer people than you otherwise would.

-My run took me through some of the residential areas south of the touristy town center and along the river.
+My Amboise run took me through some of the residential areas south of the touristy town center and along the river.
 The trail along the river was quite lovely.
-It wasn’t quite up there with my runs along the Seine in Paris, but it certainly is worth checking out!
+It wasn’t quite up there with my runs along the Seine in Paris, but it certainly is worth checking out.

 Explore the Loire Valley